HIP-1195: Hiero hooks and an application to allowances

 that returns a JSON object with the account’s current balance, keys, and so on.
 We propose this JSON object be extended

-with fields number_installed_hooks
+with fields number_hooks

-and total_hook_storage_slots
+and total_lambda_storage_slots

-number of storage slots used by those hooks for the account.
+of storage slots used by its lambda.

 It would also be natural to add a new /api/v1/accounts/{accountId}/hooks